When is fire season in Queensland?

 More information

-- Visit the Queensland Fire and Emergency Services website to learn how to prepare for bushfire season.
+- Visit the Queensland Fire Department website to learn how to prepare for bushfire season.

 - Visit the Bureau of Meteorology website to learn more about bushfire weather.